The Future of Irish MMA

 A Massive Cheer For The Local Lads

 Then came big Daddy Kiefer Crosbie!
-The man named after Jack Bauer (the rumour that he was conceived while his parents watched 24 remain unfounded) name and the Mike Tyson stare.
-The first massive cheer echoed around the three arena upon entrance.
+The man named after Jack Bauer (the rumor that he was conceived while his parents watched 24 remain unfounded) name and the Mike Tyson stare.
+The first massive cheer echoed around the three arenas upon entrance.
 It was business time.
 Conor Riordan was the opponent and came in with a grappling pedigree.
 But there was no denying Crosbie.

 Unfortunately, I missed the Keith McCabe v Richard Kiely fight, I was looking forward to this one but was dragged away.
 McCabe won in 2 minutes with a KO.
 Well worth looking for on YouTube.